January 29 1861 Tuesday

 Florida.
 The US Marines and troops aboard USS Brooklyn (Captain Walker) en route to Pensacola and Fort Pickens were ordered not to land to reinforce Fort Pickens unless the fort was under attack by pro-Confederates.

 Kansas.
 Kansas was admitted to the Union as the thirty-fourth state.
 Under the Wyandotte Constitution, the state would be a “Free State” and would not permit the ownership of slaves.
-This addition of new members antipathetical to slavery to Congress increased the concern of the Southern states that the balance of political power was shifting away from slave-holding states to Free states.
-The state of Kansas remained under the control of the Union Department of the West after its admission to the Union.
+This addition to Congress of new members antipathetical to slavery increased the concern of the Southern states that the balance of political power was shifting away from slave-holding states towards the slavery-free states.
+The state of Kansas remained under the control of the US Army’s Department of the West after its admission to the Union.

 Louisiana.
 US Secretary of the Treasury John Adams Dix wired Agent William H Jones at New Orleans ordering him not to surrender the US Revenue Cutter Robert McClelland and to defend it with force if necessary, with the phrase: “If anyone attempts to haul down the American flag, shoot him on the spot”.
 Nevertheless, the USRC Robert McClelland was surrendered by Captain John G Breshwood USRM to the Louisiana authorities against Jones’ orders.

 Texas.
 The Texas state legislature passed a resolution declaring that the US Government had no power to coerce a sovereign state after it had pronounced its separation from the Union.

 Vice-President: John Cabell Breckinridge